 “Nevermind” Has Your Dose of Horror Game Therapy

-“I wanted to make a game that’s really fun to play but also gives back to the player.
-It feels like stress management is something that almost all of us feel like we could work on more…so I was really excited about making a game that could help out a lot of people especially in such a significant way,” Reynolds said.
+“I wanted to make a game that’s really fun to play but also gives back to the player,” said Reynolds.
+“It feels like stress management is something that almost all of us feel like we could work on more…so I was really excited about making a game that could help out a lot of people especially in such a significant way.”

-But why mix video games with therapy and psychology?
+But why mix video games with therapy?

-“With game design, when you’re trying to get into the state of mind of the viewer, you can’t help but think about what’s going on in their head why they’re making this decision.
-And so you create this world for them that will influence them in this specific way.
-You end up kind of playing with people’s minds inherently,” Reynolds said.
+“With game design, when you’re trying to get into the state of mind of the viewer, you can’t help but think about what’s going on in their head why they’re making this decision,” Reynolds said.
+“You create this world for them that will influence them in this specific way, and end up kind of playing with people’s minds inherently.”

 In trying to construct the surreal atmosphere of “Nevermind,” the development team turned to more than just video games for inspiration.
-Film, fine arts and music all had a hand in influences the aesthetics and immersive gameplay.
+Film, fine arts and music all had a hand in influencing the aesthetics and immersive gameplay.

 “We drew inspiration from everywhere, whatever we could get our hands on in terms of how can we visually present these abstract and really dark concepts that will provoke a physiological reaction in the player,” Reynolds said.

-“Obviously in Nevermind it’s a lot more abstracted…you’re going through a twisted and stressful maze and in the real world it might be you’re dealing with rush-hour traffic, but I think the underlying feelings and the way you resolve it are still the same across the board.”
+“Obviously in Nevermind it’s a lot more abstracted…you’re going through a twisted and stressful maze and in the real world it might be you’re dealing with rush-hour traffic, but I think the underlying feelings and the way you resolve it are still the same across the board,” said Reynolds.

 By Alyse Stanley